zjunlp/KnowLM/README.md

 - \[**June 2023**\] The project name has been changed from `CaMA` to `KnowLM`.
 - \[**June 2023**\] Release the first version of pre-trained weights and the LoRA weights.

-## Why it's called ZhiXi (智析)?
-In Chinese, "Zhi" (智) signifies intelligence, referencing the AI's advanced language understanding capabilities.
-"Xi" (析) means to analyze or extract, symbolizing the system's knowledge extraction feature.
-Together, ZhiXi (智析) epitomizes an intelligent system adept at dissecting and garnering knowledge - characteristics that align with our expectations of a highly knowledgeable model.

 ## What's the KnowLM?
 <p align="center">
     <br>